rowanmoul/ArchSecureDualBoot/README.md

 The two sentence version as quoted from the `mkinitcpio` man page is:
 > The initial ramdisk is in essence a very small environment (early userspace) which loads various kernel modules and sets up necessary things before handing over control to `init`.
 This makes it possible to have, for example, encrypted root file systems and root file systems on a software RAID array.

-`init` is process 0 on most modern linux systems.
+`init` is process 1 on most modern linux systems.
 It is the first process run by the kernel and all other processes are spawned from it and it remains running until shutdown.
 In the case of Arch Linux, init is usually `systemd`.
 For more info, check out the [Arch Boot Process](https://wiki.archlinux.org/index.php/Arch_boot_process).

 ### Arch Linux and mkinitcpio

 As of this writing, Arch Linux uses a set of shell scripts in a package called `mkinitcpio` to generate initramfs images.
 There is talk among the Arch maintainers of switching to a package called `dracut` that is more widely used in other distributions (`mkinitcpio` is custom made for Arch Linux), but so far this has not happened. `mkinitcpio` provides a mechanism to add custom scripts, or "hooks" to the initramfs to customize the boot process.
 It is these hooks that we will use to automatically unseal our LUKS passphrase from the TPM at boot.
-Further documentation on `mkinitcpio` can be found in it's [Arch Wiki Page](https://wiki.archlinux.org/index.php/Mkinitcpio), although that page is sadly not representative of the generally excellent quality of articles on the Arch Wiki.
+Further documentation on `mkinitcpio` can be found in it's [Arch Wiki Page](https://wiki.archlinux.org/index.php/Mkinitcpio), although that page is sadly not quite representative of the generally excellent quality of articles on the Arch Wiki.
 While there is plenty of very useful information in there, it falls just short of actually explaining how to create custom hooks or presets.
 The [man page](https://jlk.fjfi.cvut.cz/arch/manpages/man/mkinitcpio.8) gives a bit more detail on some parts, but also stops short of showing an example of it all coming together.

 The default `mkinitcpio` config file is located at `/etc/mkinitcpio.conf`.
 There are also "preset" files located in `/etc/mkinitcpio.d/` that are generated for each kernel package you have installed based on the template found at `/usr/share/mkinitcpio/hook.preset`.
 With all that said, the defaults will be fine for the purposes of this guide.
 The `linux` preset (generated from the above template for the `linux` package) uses the default config file to generate a main initramfs image, and a fallback image in case there is a problem with the first one.
 These images are nearly identical except for the file name and a few options, and updating the default config will change both of them.
 The format of the presets actually allow the use of different config files for different initramfs images if desired (you can even generate more than two images), but that is not necessary here.